 Command word Use / requires learners to Choose / select Select from a range of possible solutions to address a specified problem, for example, choose the best / cheapest / most appropriate course of action in the given circumstances.
 Choose or pick from alternatives or choose for a specific purpose.
 Complete Finish a task by applying knowledge, skills and techniques.
 Calculate Work out the value of something, showing relevant working.
 Estimate Perform one or a set of steps or to arrive at an approximate answer / assign an approximate value.
 This should be a value (not decision / opinion).
-Work out Perform one or a set of steps or calculations to arrive at an answer.
-Label Label within a context, for example, within a process or based on application of knowledge and understanding.
+Work out Perform one or a set of steps or calculation to arrive at an answer.
+Label Label within a context, for example, within a process or based on application of Knowledge and understanding.
 Apply understanding of a topic by correctly identifying and naming parts of a diagram, image, or model.
 State (what / why) Single or a series of succinct points of information that are applied to a context.
 Suggest (what / why) Present a possible cause or solution.

 Command word Use / requires learners to Describe Give an account of or set out characteristics or features.
-Answers provide both 'cause' and 'effect'.
-Explain Set out purposes or reasons or make something clear in relation to a particular situation.
-An explanation requires understanding to be demonstrated using a 'what' and 'why' approach with multiple linked statements and reasons.
-When part of a three- or four-mark question, we would expect the question to ask for a justified or reasoned conclusion.
+Answers provide both cause and effect Explain Set out purposes or reasons or make something clear in relation to a particular situation.
+An explanation requires understanding to be demonstrated using a what and why approach with multiple linked statements and reasons.
+When part of a 3- or 4-mark question, we would expect the question to ask for a justified of reasoned conclusion.
 Give a detailed account of a process or way of doing something.
-Explain (how / why) When part of a three- or four-mark question, we would expect the question to ask for a justified or reasoned conclusion.
+Explain (how / why) When part of a 3- or 4-mark question, we would expect the question to ask for a justified of reasoned conclusion.